mmundy42/mackinac/README.rst

 1. Install the pytest package with this command::

-    (modelseed-py27)$ pip install pytest
+    (mackinac-py27)$ pip install pytest

 2. Substitute your PATRIC username and password and run the tests with this command::

-    (modelseed-py27)$ TEST_USERNAME=<username> TEST_PASSWORD=<password> pytest modelseed/test
+    (mackinac-py27)$ TEST_USERNAME=<username> TEST_PASSWORD=<password> pytest mackinac/test

 Run examples in a notebook
 --------------------------

-An example of how to use ModelSEED for cobrapy is provided in a notebook.
+An example of how to use Mackinac is provided in a notebook.
 Here's how to start Jupyter and run the notebook from the virtualenv.

 1. Install Jupyter with this command::

-    (modelseed-py27)$ pip install jupyter
+    (mackinac-py27)$ pip install jupyter

 2. Install a kernel that uses the virtualenv installation with this command::

-    (modelseed-py27)$ ipython kernel install --name "modelseed Python 27" --user
+    (mackinac-py27)$ ipython kernel install --name "Mackinac Python 27" --user

 3. Start the Jupyter notebook server with this command::

-    (modelseed-py27)$ juypter notebook
+    (mackinac-py27)$ juypter notebook

    Jupyter opens a web page in your default browser with a file browser.

 4. Navigate to the "documentation_builder" folder and click on the "modelseed.ipynb" notebook.

-5. After the notebook opens, from the "Kernel" menu, select "Change kernel" and click on "modelseed Python 27".
+5. After the notebook opens, from the "Kernel" menu, select "Change kernel" and click on "Mackinac Python 27".

 6. Now you can run the cells in the notebook.